 Summers and holidays are typically when everyone comes together for big family reunions.
 For those who want to take the show on the road (or the seas), a multigenerational cruise is hard to beat for value and variety.
 Cruise lines have been focusing on family-style perks, from suite cabins, to enhanced children's activities, to free or reduced fares for youngsters.
-Here are five reasons to book a cruise for your next trip with your extended family:
+Here are five reasons to book a cruise for your next trip with your extended family:1.
+It can be a money-saver.

 2. There's plenty for youngsters to do.